Opendatasoft achieves AWS Smart City Competency

 Global partnership recognizes technology strengths and smart city deployment experience

-BOSTON, MASSACHUSETTS, UNITED STATES, July 18, 2023/EINPresswire.com/ -- Opendatasoft, the leading Data Portal solution provider, today announced that it has achieved the Amazon Web Services (AWS) Smart City Competency in the urban data platforms and insights category.
+Boston and Paris, July 18 2023, Opendatasoft, the leading Data Portal solution provider, today announced that it has achieved the Amazon Web Services (AWS) Smart City Competency in the urban data platforms and insights category.
 This designation recognizes Opendatasoft as an AWS Partner Network (APN) member that helps customers build and deploy innovative Smart City solutions, powered by AWS, that make cities more accessible, livable and sustainable for their citizens.

 Opendatasoft is already a member of the AWS ISV Accelerate program, and has now achieved the AWS Smart City Competency following a rigorous certification program.
 It strengthens its relationship with AWS and increases benefits to customers.